tyboe2013/Minecraft-Fishing-Bot/README.md

-1: Download either the .py files
+1: Download the .py files

-2: If you downloaded the .py files, Now use pip install -r requirements.txt to install all the dependencies
+2: Now use pip install -r requirements.txt to install all the dependencies

 3: Run GUI.py